Carpenters Health and Security Plan

 Skilled Nursing Facility

-Benefits are provided for services and supplies related to skilled care in a Medicare-participating skilled nursing facility with an annual maximum of 25 days.
+Benefits are provided for services and supplies related to skilled care in a Medicare-participating skilled nursing facility.
+For patients without Medicare, there is an annual maximum of 25 days.
+For patients with Medicare, benefits are provided for days 21-100 (Medicare covers the first 20 days in full), and in no event will the plan cover more than 80 days annually or during the same benefit period (as defined by Medicare).
 Skilled nursing facility care must be part of a formal written treatment plan prescribed by the attending physician who certifies that the care is medically necessary and that the patient needs skilled nursing or skilled rehabilitative services on a daily basis.
 To qualify for this benefit, care in the skilled nursing facility must be provided in lieu of inpatient hospital care and the patient must meet the following two conditions:

 - The patient's condition requires daily skilled nursing or skilled rehabilitation services which, as a practical matter, can only be provided in a skilled nursing facility.